michelefa1988/Youtrack_Custom_Addons/Readme.md

 **Sprint Number**
   * -sprint parameter OR
   * -can be placed inside config.coffee

 **-Changes**
 When present, application only prints changes (eg. useful for printing new Agile cards for changes which happened since last change)

 **-print** (windows only)
-    when present, a powershell script is Launched with prints a pdf containing Agile Tickets
+    When present, a powershell script is Launched with prints a pdf containing Agile Tickets.
+The powershell script must be modified to include the correct filename(s), which need to be printed

 ## Current state